KMaheshBhat/hami/current-activity.md

 ## New PocketFlow Integration

 ### Current State
-The new project has minimal PocketFlow integration:
+The new project has significant progress on PocketFlow integration:
-- `HAMINode` class extends PocketFlow's `Node` class
+- `HAMINode` abstract class extends PocketFlow's `Node` with configuration and validation
-- Basic kind() method returning "hami-node"
+- `HAMIFlow` abstract class extends PocketFlow's `Flow` with configuration and validation
+- Two concrete nodes implemented: `CoreFSCopyNode` and `InitWorkingDirectoryNode`
+- Schema-based validation system with `ValidationSchema` and `validateAgainstSchema`
+- Nodes are configurable and validated at construction time
-- No provider registration system yet
+- No plugin registration system yet (this is the pending work)

 ### PocketFlow Concepts
 PocketFlow provides: